HealthTech-Entrepreneur/Healthcare-Readmission-Analytics/README.md

-# Healthcare-Readmission-Analytics
-An end to end Readmission Analytics project using 56000 records of Kaggle data to help making better decisions to reduce readmission rates.

 # Healthcare Readmission Analytics Pipeline & Executive Dashboards

 An end-to-end data engineering and business intelligence solution that transforms raw patient encounter data into protected, structured SQL views and interactive executive dashboards.